-PEREGRINE, Reuel Parker’s seventh personal sailing home, is for sale for $280,000 (her build cost).
+PEREGRINE, Reuel Parker’s seventh personal sailing home, is for sale for $249,000 (below her build cost).
 We will entertain serious inquiries only.
-Please email us at firstname.lastname@example.org or contact our broker, Melanie Neale, at sunshinecruisingyachts.com.
-Phone: 305-807-4096.
+Please email us at firstname.lastname@example.org or contact our brokers, Melanie Neale, at sunshinecruisingyachts.com.
+Phone: 305-807-4096; or John Maxwell, at Brooklin Boatyard in Maine.

 PEREGRINE on her mooring in Brooklin, Maine